ruthkr/GREAT/README.md

 commit](https://img.shields.io/github/last-commit/ruthkr/greatR)](https://github.com/ruthkr/greatR/commits/master)
 <!-- badges: end -->

-The goal of `greatR` (Gene Registration from Expression and Time-courses in R) to register (align) gene expression profiles between two species (reference data and data to transform).
+The goal of `greatR` (**G**ene **R**egistration from **E**xpression
+**a**nd **T**ime-courses in **R**) to register (align) gene expression profiles between two species (reference data and data to transform).
 Non-reference gene expression profiles will be stretched and shifted.
 The optimality of registration parameters (shifts and stretches) will be estimated using least-squares criterion.
 This package is also designed to compare a registration model versus a non-registration model, as well as determine whether registration model performed better than non-registration transformation.

 ## Package workflow